-- Advanced level is for baccalaureate holders with at least a good second modern language level.
+- Advanced level is for baccalaureate holders with at least a B1 language level.
 By taking German language lessons, completing at least one internship in a German-speaking country and taking interculturality classes, their diploma in engineering will specifically mention that they completed the “DeutschINSA advanced course”.

-- Confirmed level is for baccalaureate holders with a good first modern language level.
+- Confirmed level is for baccalaureate holders with at least a B2 language level .
 Before the beginning of Year 1, they will attend a mandatory two-week summer school.
 By taking German language lessons, completing at least one internship in a German-speaking country and taking interculturality classes, and in addition attending certain lectures and scientific seminars in German, their diploma in engineering will specifically mention that they completed the “DeutschINSA confirmed course”.

 |German lessons||Mod.
 Lang 2||Mod.
 Lang 1||Mod.
 Lang 1|